-Master of Arts in Teaching (Teaching Licensure Program)
+Master of Arts in Teaching (Teaching Licensure)

-This plan consists of 37 hours of course work and a 12-hour student teaching semester.
+The Master of Arts in Teaching (Teaching Licensure) program consists of 37 hours of course work and a student teaching semester of 12 hours.
 The total program takes four semesters, two of which could be summers.

 Purpose.
-The Master of Arts in Teaching/Licensure Program provides a comprehensive program of teacher preparation and licensure for persons who already hold a baccalaureate degree.
+The Master of Arts in Teaching (Teaching Licensure) program provides a comprehensive program of teacher preparation and licensure for persons who already hold a baccalaureate degree.
 Licensure may be attained for elementary grades K-6, PreK-3, middle school (grades 4-8), and in secondary areas where it is offered by FHU under Tennessee's new licensure standards.